amirrehman19/Upwork-Projects/Lexicon_224X_Timing_Control_Schematic_Recreation/README.md

-# Lexicon 224X Digital Reverb

-## Timing & Control Circuit – Schematic Recreation

-### Project Overview

-This project involved recreating a portion of the schematic from the **Lexicon 224X Digital Reverb System**, a classic professional audio processor widely used in studio signal processing during the late twentieth century.

-The objective of the work was to digitally reconstruct the original hardware design using modern electronic design tools while preserving the architecture and logic of the historical circuit.
-The schematic was reconstructed from the final pages of the original service documentation and carefully redrawn for clarity and modern usability.

-This work was completed as part of a freelance project for a client on Upwork in collaboration with GenXI Tech Solutions.
-In addition to fulfilling the project requirements, the task also served as a practical exercise to further strengthen my electrical engineering, digital electronics, and circuit analysis skills.

----

-### Design Challenges

-The hardware originates from an earlier generation of digital electronics.
-Many of the integrated circuits used in the original system are no longer available in modern schematic libraries.

-To accurately represent the original design, several components had to be recreated manually.
-This involved studying the legacy documentation and reconstructing the circuit blocks while ensuring the schematic remained faithful to the original architecture.

-Key challenges included:

-• Interpreting legacy service documentation
-• Mapping obsolete ICs to modern schematic representations
-• Maintaining correct signal flow and logic relationships
-• Rebuilding missing library components
-• Following modern schematic design standards for clarity and simulation compatibility

----

-### Custom Symbols Created

-Because many legacy components were not available in standard libraries, custom schematic symbols were designed for accurate representation of the circuit.

-Examples include:

-AM8304N – Digital audio processing related IC used in the control logic MCM68B10 – RAM memory interface component
-74S112 – Dual JK flip-flop logic device
-74S00 – Quad NAND gate logic IC
-74S163 / 74LS163 – 4-bit synchronous binary counter
-74F374 – Octal edge-triggered flip-flop

-These custom symbols were recreated based on the original datasheets and service manual documentation to ensure correct pin mapping and logical representation.

----

-### Circuit Section Recreated

-The recreated schematic represents the **timing and control section** of the digital reverb processor.

-This section coordinates the internal digital operations of the system and includes:

-• Logic gates and flip-flops
-• Address counters
-• Memory interface connections
-• Clock and timing signals
-• Control signal routing

-Together, these elements regulate data flow, synchronization, and address generation within the processor's digital signal processing architecture.

----

-### Purpose of the Recreation

-The recreated schematic enables:

-• Modern documentation of legacy hardware
-• Circuit analysis and study of vintage digital audio systems
-• Simulation and educational exploration
-• Preservation of historical electronic designs

----

-### Tools Used

-Modern electronic design software was used to recreate and organize the schematic while maintaining compatibility with current design standards.

----

-### Conclusion
+🎚️ Lexicon 224X Digital Reverb
+Timing & Control Circuit — Schematic Recreation

+🏛️ Preserving a legend of studio audio engineering through modern schematic design.

+📌 Project Overview
+This project involved the digital reconstruction of the timing and control schematic from the Lexicon 224X Digital Reverb System — a legendary professional audio processor widely used in studio signal processing during the late twentieth century.
+The schematic was carefully rebuilt from the final pages of the original service documentation using modern EDA tools, preserving the original circuit architecture and logic with full fidelity.

+Completed as a freelance project on Upwork in collaboration with GenXI Tech Solutions.
+Also served as a practical deep-dive into electrical engineering, digital electronics, and circuit analysis.

+⚠️ Design Challenges
+The Lexicon 224X originates from an earlier generation of digital electronics — many of its ICs are completely absent from modern schematic libraries, requiring significant reverse-engineering effort.
+#ChallengeApproach1📄 Interpreting legacy service documentationCross-referenced original service manuals carefully2🔌 Mapping obsolete ICs to modern representationsManually recreated missing components from datasheets3🔁 Maintaining correct signal flow & logic relationshipsVerified against original circuit topology4🧩 Rebuilding missing library componentsDesigned custom symbols from scratch5📐 Following modern schematic standardsApplied current EDA best practices throughout

+🔧 Custom Schematic Symbols Created
+Because many legacy components were absent from standard libraries, the following custom symbols were designed from scratch based on original datasheets and service manual documentation:
+SymbolComponentDescriptionAM8304NDigital Audio ICAudio processing IC used in control logicMCM68B10RAM InterfaceMemory interface component74S112Flip-FlopDual JK flip-flop logic device74S00Logic GateQuad NAND gate IC74S163 / 74LS163Counter4-bit synchronous binary counter74F374Flip-FlopOctal edge-triggered flip-flop

+✅ All symbols recreated with correct pin mapping and logical representation for simulation compatibility.

+🔬 Circuit Section Recreated
+The recreated schematic covers the Timing & Control Section — the digital backbone that coordinates all internal operations of the reverb processor.
+┌──────────────────────────────────────────────────────┐
+│              TIMING & CONTROL SECTION                │
+│                                                      │
+│   ┌─────────────┐     ┌──────────────┐              │
+│   │ Logic Gates │────▶│   Address    │              │
+│   │ & Flip-Flops│     │   Counters   │              │
+│   └─────────────┘     └──────┬───────┘              │
+│                              │                       │
+│                    ┌─────────▼────────┐              │
+│                    │  Memory Interface│              │
+│                    │   Connections    │              │
+│                    └─────────┬────────┘              │
+│                              │                       │
+│          ┌───────────────────▼──────────────────┐   │
+│          │   Clock · Timing · Control Signals   │   │
+│          └──────────────────────────────────────┘   │
+└──────────────────────────────────────────────────────┘
+This section includes:

+⏱️ Logic gates and flip-flops — combinational and sequential logic 🔢 Address counters — data addressing and sequencing
+🧠 Memory interface connections — RAM coordination
+🕐 Clock and timing signals — synchronization throughout the system 🔀 Control signal routing — orchestration of all subsystems

+Together these elements regulate data flow, synchronization, and address generation within the processor's DSP architecture.

+🎯 Purpose of the Recreation
+GoalValue Delivered📚 Modern documentationLegacy hardware made permanently accessible🔍 Circuit analysisDeep study of vintage digital audio design🧪 Simulation readinessFully compatible with modern EDA tools🏛️ Historical preservationClassic audio engineering architecture preserved🎓 Educational explorationUsable reference for digital electronics study

+🛠️ Tools & Technologies
+KiCad  ·  Custom Symbol Design  ·  Legacy IC Recreation  ·  Digital Logic Analysis  ·  Schematic Capture  ·  Service Manual Interpretation

+✅ Conclusion
 Recreating this circuit required careful interpretation of historical documentation and the reconstruction of obsolete components within a modern design environment.
-The project demonstrates how classic audio engineering hardware can be analyzed and preserved using contemporary electronic design tools.

-This work bridges vintage digital audio technology with modern schematic design practices, allowing the architecture of historically important hardware to remain accessible for study and exploration.
+This project bridges vintage digital audio technology with modern schematic design practices — allowing the architecture of a historically important piece of studio hardware to remain accessible for study, simulation, and preservation.

+"Classic audio engineering, reimagined for the modern era."

+👤 About
+👨‍💻 FreelancerAmir Rehman🌐 GitHub@amirrehman19🤝 ClientGenXI Tech Solutions💼 PlatformUpwork📅 Year2026

+⬅️ Back to Upwork Projects Portfolio